-Web self-service is any customer service platform that allows customers to find answers and solve problems on their own.
-It is fast, flexible, and gives customers the freedom they desire when browsing online.
+With web self-service platforms, customers can find answers and solve problems on their own.
+It is fast, flexible, and gives customers freedom when browsing online.

 These 5 tricks for web self-service will show you what is really possible for customer support on your site: